Activated charcoal was once considered the universal antidote (1).

 Summary: Activated charcoal is generally considered safe, but it may cause unpleasant symptoms or side effects in some people.
 It may also interfere with some medications.

-Those interested in trying activated charcoal may want to follow dosage instructions similar to those used in the studies mentioned above.
+Those interested in trying activated charcoal can find a wide selection of it on Amazon.
+Make sure to follow dosage instructions similar to those used in the studies mentioned above.

 In the case of drug poisoning, it's important to seek medical help immediately.